ADVENTURER | DENIS ISBISTER

 After a solid breakfast of famous pancakes at the Outdoor Inn, we I were off like a prom dress to find Redband Rainbow Trout and Bull Trout.
 When we arrived “crik” side, we loaded our packs and hit the trail.
 The smells and views were so comforting, seeing it all just as it was when I was a young guy learning these waters with my grandpa all those years ago.
 How the smells and views bring back such vivid and fond memories is an amazing thing and that morning, my grandpa was leading the way just like old times!

 In my travels chasing fish around the world we have more gear and tackle than any one man should even own, but on this particular July morning we had a spinning rod, pack and a container of night crawlers from the Jarbidge Trading Post.
 No woodchoppers, crankbaits, flatfish or spinners.
 No casting rods, bait casting reels, dodgers or electronics.
 Just a simple spinning rod, reel and small hook!

-After a few more rainbow trout Sydney finally hooked into the monster Bull and the fight was on… the 5-inch trout made some impressive runs and finally came to hand!
-It was a small trout, but a beautiful trophy for Sydney nonetheless!
+After a few more rainbow trout my friend finally hooked into the monster Bull and the fight was on… the 5-inch trout made some impressive runs and finally came to hand!
+It was a small trout, but a beautiful trophy for her, nonetheless!